Vonage/vivid-3/docs/resources/v4-release-migration.md

 ## Data-grid

-Data-grid-cell will no longer have a fixed block-size but will adjust to its content and its text will not be trimmed by default ad before.
+Data-grid-cells outside of the table header will no longer have a fixed block-size but will adjust to its content and its text will not be trimmed by default as before.

 ### The change